annadeng8/annadeng8.github.io/resume.markdown

 ## About Me

 Hi, my name is Anna!
 I’m a high school junior from California who loves thinking, learning, and giving back to my community.
 I am very interested in mathematics, computers, physics, and really anything to help with making the world a better place.
-In my free time, I enjoy reading, discovering, trying out new things, and talking.
 I have experience with Python, C++, HTML, machine learning, mathematical modeling, and advanced undergrad-level mathematics.
+In college, I hope to major in applied mathematics and AI.

+## Research Interests
+- abstract algebra, number theory, applied mathematics, mathematical modeling
+- mechanistic interpretability, LLMs, deep learning, applied machine learning

 ## Education